sourcegraph/careers/job-descriptions/product-manager.md

 1. You [apply here](https://jobs.lever.co/sourcegraph/254299f5-f91b-43e2-aa1a-3732963dd296/apply).
 1. We set up a 30-minute call to chat with you about Sourcegraph to find out what you are looking for in your next role.
-1. We give you a small case study project to see how you would approach product management at Sourcegraph.
+1. We give you a writing project to see how you communicate and think about product problems.
+1. We schedule a 2 hour interview to go over your experience in depth and follow up on any questions from the writing project.
-1. We schedule 5 hours of remote interviews over video chat across multiple days.
+1. We schedule 4 hours of remote interviews over video chat across multiple days.
-   - **Product exercise:** We give you a problem statement and you walk us through your product process in a 2 hour block.
+   - **Product experience:** We dive deep on how you work as a product manager.
-   - **Product strategy:** We ask you about your past work and accomplishments and how you will apply that to your role at Sourcegraph.
+   - **Working with customers:** The sales and customer engineering teams talk with you about how you work with customer to gather feedback.
-   - **Team collaboration:** We ask you about how you work and communicate in a team setting, and how you handle tricky situations.
+   - **Engineering collaboration:** The engineering team talks with you about how you collaborate and work within a team.
    - **CEO/CTO:** We ask you about what motivates you to do your best work, and we tell you more about the vision for the company.
 1. We check your references.
 1. We make you a job offer.